pbl64k/ShenzhenIO-Turing/README.md

 As soon as I started working on the register block I realized that implementing three specialized registers is probably going to be much more involved than using another standard RAM chip to implement ten more general purpose registers.
 Why ten?
 So that I can offload a large part of ALU duties onto the register block itself.
-The register block end up being a fairly capable processing unit in its own right, interpreting a large, orthogonal set of opcodes where two least significant digits encoded the numbers of source and destination registers.
-It supported instructions of the general form `MOV rX + imm, rY` and `ADD rX + imm, rY` with several shortcuts for common special cases.
+The register block ended up being a fairly capable processing unit in its own right, interpreting a large, orthogonal set of opcodes where the two least significant digits encoded the indices of source and destination registers.
+It supported instructions of general form `MOV rX + imm, rY` and `ADD rX + imm, rY` with several shortcuts for common special cases, e.g., `imm = 0`.
 At this point I changed the planned instruction set to a proper load-store with indirect adressing, as all arithmetics could be done insude the register block.

-Unfortunately, while all of this was aesthetically pleasing etc., once I implemented the monitor/debugger and got down to implementing the CPU, I realized that this just isn't going to work.
-Register block took up about as much space as the RAM system with 28 words.
-The remaining space on the board was sufficient to place two MC6000s.
+Unfortunately, while all of this was aesthetically pleasing etc., once I implemented the monitor/debugger and got down to implementing the CPU, I realized that this just wasn't going to work.
+Register block took up about as much space as the RAM module with 28 words.
+The remaining space on the board was sufficient to place no more than two MC6000s.
 With fairly rich instruction set, simple experiments quickly demonstrated that there was no way to fit all the CPU logic into 28 MC6000 instructions.

 I thrashed about a bit.